Telefonica Brasil S.A., - ADR (Representing Ord) Shares Close in on 52-Week High - Market Mover

 Trading Activity

-- Trading volume this week was 38.2% higher than the 20-day average.
+- Trading volume this week was 36.2% lower than the 20-day average.

 - Beta, a measure of the stock’s volatility relative to the overall market stands at 0.4.